How to solve Reading Comprehension Questions in UGC NET Exam?

 Some important Tips to follow

-- Develop the habit of reading newspaper especially the editorial column.
+- Develop the habit of reading newspapers, especially the editorial column.
 Continuous reading will improve your comprehension skills and at the same time, it will help you summarize what is given in the article quickly which will help you save time during exams and can attempt maximum questions in minimum time.

 - Always, before reading the passage scroll the paper and go through the questions and keep in mind the questions asked.